share-secrets-safely/cli/README.md

    disk and currently might be picked up by attackers.
 A fix could be 'tempfile', which allows using a secure temporary file - however, it might make getting MUSL builds impossible.
 Static builds should still be alright.
+ * GPG2 is required to use the 'sign-key' operation.
+The latter is required when trying to add new unverified recipients via `vault recipients add <fingerprint>`.

 ## Roadmap